AaronRutley/valetpress/readme.md

 - Will display a summary of available commands

 ##  Notes

-- I don't recommend using complex project names use (project1) not (my-project_name) for now.
 - This is very much a proof of concept at the moment
-- If there's interest I'll make this script into a tool that is much more flexible
+- If there's interest I'll make this script into a tool that's easier to install
 - Hit me up here on github, twitter or email if you're interested in helping out!